SHOULDER IMPINGEMENT SYNDROME

 Non-surgical treatments for shoulder impingement syndrome include:

-• Rest: Reducing or avoiding activities that aggravate the shoulder can help to reduce pain and inflammation.
+- Rest: Reducing or avoiding activities that aggravate the shoulder can help reduce pain and inflammation.

-• Ice therapy: Applying ice to the shoulder can help to reduce pain and swelling.
+- Ice therapy: Applying ice to the shoulder can help reduce pain and swelling.
 Patients should apply ice for 15-20 minutes at a time, several times a day.

-• Physical therapy: Physical therapy can help to improve the range of motion, reduce pain, and strengthen the muscles around the shoulder joint.
+- Physical therapy: Physical therapy can help to improve the range of motion, reduce pain, and strengthen the muscles around the shoulder joint.
 Exercises may include stretches, range of motion exercises, and strengthening exercises.
+Your doctor may recommend working with a physical therapist to develop a personalized exercise program.
+The PA will target the rotator cuff and surrounding muscles.

-• Anti-inflammatory medications: Nonsteroidal anti-inflammatory drugs (NSAIDs) can help to reduce pain and inflammation.
+- Anti-inflammatory medications: Nonsteroidal anti-inflammatory drugs (NSAIDs) can help reduce pain and inflammation.
 Over-the-counter options include ibuprofen and naproxen.
+In some cases, your physician may prescribe anti-inflammatory medications to ensure the condition is fully addressed.

-• Corticosteroid injections: Injecting corticosteroids into the shoulder joint can help to reduce inflammation and relieve pain.
+- Corticosteroid injections: Injecting corticosteroids into the shoulder joint can help reduce inflammation and relieve pain.
 This treatment is typically reserved for cases that do not respond to other treatments.
+For more severe or persistent symptoms, a cortisone injection may be recommended.
+Cortisone is a powerful anti-inflammatory medication that is injected directly into the affected area.
+However, doctors should prescribe its use sparingly, as too many injections can weaken the muscles and tendons.

 Surgical treatments for shoulder impingement syndrome include: